Does your Access Database frequently being crashed every time you try to open up your Access report within it?

 3# Stop anti-virus program

 For some duration at least stop your anti-virus program which you are using with MS Access.
-You can also close the internet connection while working with the access database in order to avoid the conflicting situation.
+You can also close the internet connection while working with the access database in order to avoid a conflicting situation.
 After finishing up the complete work in your access database you can turn on your anti-virus back.

 4# Remove Binary Data from the Access Reports